-Tokyo 2020 Olympic road race route: Mount Fuji climb could feature as part of mountainous course - Cycling Weekly
+Tokyo 2020 Olympic road race route: men's race to circumnavigate the foot of Mount Fuji - Cycling Weekly

 >>> Australia aim to math GB’s Rio gold medal haul and become ‘leading cycling nation’ at next Olympics

+The outlined route then goes around Yamanakako Lake – before riders complete a circle in the shadow of Mount Fuji itself and head towards the motor circuit finale.

+Reports currently state that the 137km women’s race will skip the loop around the mountain

-The reports suggest that both male and female riders will face a mountainous route, with the first ascent likely to be scaled around 100km into each race.
+Whilst initial reports detailed flat loops in the city, it’s now expected that both male and female riders will face a mountainous route.

-The men’s race will then cover two loops of a 45km lap, starting and finishing on the motor racing circuit, each of which will feature a climb of roughly 21km with an average gradient of around six per cent.
+However, we’ve yet to receive official confirmation of the parcours and earlier reports from Kyodo News have speculated a route as long as 270km, a distance contradicted by more recent sources.

 >>> Here are the Olympic cycling events you think should be scrapped – and the ones you’d like to see